fllopes/QGis_ProjectBuilder/README.md

 # QGis_ProjectBuilder
 This script automates the creation of a project in QGis, importing data and setting up the visuals.
 This includes options such as transparency, colors, outlines and rules based visualization and scale dependent visualisation.

+Imports shapefiles and raster files, both locally or remotely via WFS or WMS.

 # Exploring Your Data